Houston And Texas Accident Statistics & Facts

 Their accidents tended to have more serious injuries and more property damage.
 Women were involved in only 34.5% (7,683) of these accidents, and their outcomes were usually less severe.

+When we focus on Houston, the numbers are still sobering.
 The Vision Zero’s annual report, the City of Houston found that serious and fatal crashes occurred less frequently in 2022.

 Some key statistics include:

-• Traffic fatalities decrased in 2022 by 2.4%, slowly dropping after an increase of 20% between 2020 and 2021.
+• Traffic fatalities deceased in 2022 by 2.4%, slowly dropping after an increase of 20% between 2020 and 2021.

 • Serious injuries dropped 1.7% in 2022.